-- a) straight-line distance from home to school and then, - b) where distances are equal (within 1/10 metre) an electronic list randomiser will be used.
+- a) straight-line distance from home to school and then, - b) where distances are equal (within 2 metres) an electronic list randomiser will be used.

-&lt;sup>1 These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.
+&lt;sup>1 Children who are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.